MolarVerse/PQ/docs/sphinx/src/userGuide/inputFile.rst

     virial = {string} -> "molecular"

-With the :code:`virial` keyword the user can control if an intramolecular virial correction should be applied on the basis of molecular units definitions form the moldescriptor file.
+With the :code:`virial` keyword the user can control if an intramolecular virial correction should be applied based on the definition of molecular units in the :ref:`moldescriptorFile` setup file.

 Possible options are:

-   1) **molecular** (default) - to the resulting virial from the force contributions an intramolecular correction will be applied.
+   1. **molecular** (default) - an intramolecular correction will be applied to the resulting virial from the force contributions

-   2) **atomic** - no intramolecular correction to the resulting virial will be applied
+   2. **atomic** - no intramolecular correction to the resulting virial will be applied

-Start_File
+.. _startfileKey:

+Start File
 ==========

 .. admonition:: Key